mattihicks/matthewmatthew/_posts/2018-01-27-unfolding-self.markdown

 ![Writing](/assets/images/magein.jpeg){: .after-title }
 <br/><br/>

-*“And the day came when the risk to remain tight in a bud was more painful than the risk it took to blossom.”
+<div class="quote">“And the day came when the risk to remain tight in a bud was more painful than the risk it took to blossom.”
-— Anaïs Nin*<br/><br/>
+— Anaïs Nin</div>

 Growing up there were two sections of the local bookstore I felt afraid to be caught in: the LGBTQ section and the Judaism section.
 I was raised in a family of Christian fundamentalists, and the mere interest in being gay or Jewish was unthinkable - as if the moment I was caught with one of these books I'd be sent to hell.